 Who Is In Charge?

 The Federal Energy Regulatory Commission (FERC) must approve or deny the pipeline project and its proposed route.
-This could happen in the last half of 2016.
+This could happen in the last half of 2017.
 Dominion Power officially filed its permit application with FERC on September 18, 2015.
-The project is one of four proposed pipelines in western Virginia.
+The project was one of four proposed pipelines through western Virginia.
+The Final Environmental Impact Statement for the project was released on July 21, 2017.

 Dominion must also receive a permit from the U.S. Forest Service first to survey and then to build across the George Washington and Monongahela National Forests.
 Numerous other federal, state, and local permits are required as well, including water quality permits from the Virginia Department of Environmental Quality and historic resources permits from the Department of Historic Resources.